 Oman concert hall was designed as a competition entry in 2003.
-The proposal investigated the realization of the “unfolding”.
-As a manifestation of regeneration of forms.
-When the unfolding happens, it translates / embodies a new state.
-As, The beetle or the sail, a new pattern appears when both transform from their folded form to the unfolding.
-When they both unfold, they expand their existence while preserving their essence elements.
-These movements are a translation of the movement of a musical symphony in a physical form.
-Abdelhalim saw that music and architecture share the same method of composing, organizing elements in harmony with each other to produce a beautiful symphony or a building.
-The site was in the middle between the sea shore and the city, a challenging place where it would play a role in introducing the capital’s skyline when looked at from the city side.
+The proposal investigated the realization of the “unfolding” as a manifestation of regeneration of forms.
+When the unfolding happens, it embodies a new state.
+As the beetle or the sail, a new pattern appears when both transform from their folded form to the unfolding, expanding their existence while preserving their essence elements.
+These movements can be translated to the movement of a musical symphony in a physical form.
+The project concept saw that music and architecture share the same method of composing, organizing elements in harmony with each other to produce a beautiful symphony or a building.
+The site was found to be between the sea shore and the city, a challenging context that plays a role in introducing the capital’s skyline when looked at from the sea side.
 The unfolding is manifested in the sail element in the designed proposal.
-Where its movement announces an event and as well as emphasizing the existence of a new cultural node in the Omani skyline.
-The sail had a function of producing cooled air in the heated Omani’s capital.
-Imitating the traditional cooling methods used in traditional architecture.
+Where its movement announces an event, as well as emphasizing on the existence of a new cultural node in the Omani skyline.
+The sail had a function of producing cooled air in the heated Omani’s capital, imitating the traditional cooling methods used in traditional architecture.
 As the concept of unfolding reveals a new pattern and visual presence, a look was taken at the snails and their movement and how this movement is rebirthed from the within.
 The main building contains the theater that took the shape of a circular form as a notion of the unfolding on a 2-dimensional scale.